-TABLE 1: BENEFICIARIES BY STRATEGIC OUTCOME AND ACTIVITY ^{a,b} Strategic outcome Activity Beneficiaries ^c 1 Provide policy engagement, technical assistance and advocacy for government and other partners to enhance attention to, and the use of, food security and nutrition evidence.
+TABLE 1: BENEFICIARIES BY STRATEGIC OUTCOME AND ACTIVITY $^{\mathrm{a,b}}$ Strategic outcome Activity Beneficiaries c 1 1.
+Provide policy engagement, technical assistance and advocacy for government and other partners to enhance attention to, and the use of, food security and nutrition evidence.
 4.5 million, all adults and all children (based on the decrease in the prevalence of undernourishment shown by RPJMN data 2 2.
 Enhance partnerships, policy engagement and technical assistance to Government, other partners and communities to reduce risks and impact of disasters and climate change on food security and nutrition.
 60 million, all adults and all children (populations living in disaster-prone areas) 3 3.
-Undertake policy engagement, technical assistance and advocacy for healthy diets as a means of preventing all forms of malnutrition 25.5 million primary-school-age children 80 million families (SEMBAKO and PKH beneficiaries)
+Undertake policy engagement, technical assistance and advocacy for healthy diets as a means of preventing all forms of malnutrition 25.5 million primary-school-age children 80 million adults and children (SEMBAKO and PKH beneficiaries)

-^a These are estimated numbers of people benefiting from, and participating in, specific social protection programmes such as PKH and SEMBAKO, as well as estimated numbers of undernourished people.
+a These are estimated numbers of people benefiting from, and participating in, specific social protection programmes such as PKH and SEMBAKO, as well as estimated numbers of undernourished people.